 Agape Worship Center

 Take your time here … pause to look up and around you.
-I promise that by the time you reach the center your mind will be free of anything bothersome.
+By the time you reach the center your mind will be free of anything bothersome.

 People leave charms and build small cairns on and around the center stones.

-When you walk out, the reverse of your steps, your brain will align.
-And you’ll feel a wonderful balance and lift of energy … an extra bounce in your step.
+When you walk out, the reverse of your steps, your brain will align and you’ll feel a wonderful balance and lift of energy.

 While I visited the anthropology museum, Mr.D hiked the Chimney Rock Trail, a 3 mile round trip up into the cliffs.
 The following photos are all from his journey …